 Review your processes & reports

-Take the time to review your payroll set-up to ensure your employees’ earnings, taxable benefits, and deductions have been programmed accurately.
+Take the time to review your payroll software set-up to ensure your employees’ earnings, taxable benefits, and payroll deductions have been programmed accurately.

 It’s helpful to have payroll software that can easily pull data for you.
 With Avanti’s HCM software, you get advanced reporting capabilities with a library of 175+ standard reports and custom reporting at no extra cost, plus automatic scheduling for sending reports.
 Features like this are super helpful when you need quick access to your data.